Nutribullet - is it the last word in wedding presents?Or can a cheaper blender make just as good a gift?

 So, if you feel funny about giving cold, hard cash, you might be thinking of getting a Nutribullet.
 Check out our blender reviews to get our full, detailed verdict on the Nutribullet and its rivals.

 We’ve tested three Nutribullets so far at Which? – the Nutribullet Pro 900, the Nutribullet 600 and the Nutribullet Rx – and we've given the recently launched Nutribullet 1000 Series the once-over too.

-The Nutribullet RX is the most recent addition to the Nutribullet family.
-It can heat up your soup as well as blend it, it has interchangeable blending jugs and cups for different quantities, and all components apart from the blades are dishwasher safe.
+The Nutribullet Rx can heat up your soup as well as blend it, it has interchangeable blending jugs and cups for different quantities, and all components apart from the blades are dishwasher safe.
 It also comes with a colourful hard back book containing a broad selection of recipes.

-However, typically costing between £89 and £200 (the Nutribullet RX costs a cool £199.95), the Nutribullet might be a little out of your price range.
-Can a Nutribullet-style blender make an equally impressive wedding present?
+However, typically costing between £89 and £200 (the Nutribullet Rx costs a cool £199.95), the Nutribullet might be a little out of your price range.
+Can a different personal or mini blender make an equally impressive wedding present?

 If you're not amongst the happy couple's nearest and dearest, your price range might be somewhat lower.
 If so, the Philips Daily Collection Mini Blender HR2876/01 (only £25) is another option.
 It’s good at crushing ice cubes – great for adding to celebratory summer drinks - but is it equally good at blending vegetables like carrots and onions?
 Our review has the answer.